samuelswank/2020-House-Election/README.md

 ├── data
 |    ├── census <- directory containing census data
 |         ├── preprocessed <- directory containing preprocessed census data
-|              ├── asianBreakdown.csv <- file containing proportions of different Asiatic nationalities in the counties comprising California's 39th and 48th district and Georgia's 7th district
+|              ├── asianBreakdown.csv <- file containing proportions of different Asiatic nationalities in the counties comprising California's 39th and 48th district and Georgia's 7th district, from ACS 2018
 |              ├── censusTidy.csv <- file containing modelData prior to feature engineering, standardization, and conversion to wide format
-|              ├── hispanicBreakdown.csv <- file containing proportions of differenct Hispanic and Latino nationalities in counties comprising Florida's 26th and 27th Districts and New York's 11th and 22nd Districts
+|              ├── hispanicBreakdown.csv <- file containing proportions of differenct Hispanic and Latino nationalities in counties comprising Florida's 26th and 27th Districts and New York's 11th and 22nd Districts, from ACS 2018
 |              └── modelData.csv <- file containing preprocessed but unstandardized demographics used in partyModel.R file found in the helpers/model directory
 |         └── raw <- directory containing raw census data in separate .csv files for each state from My Congressional District website
 |    ├── houseResults.json <- .json file containing election results saved from Politico's map and balance of power page, NOTE: this file has been modified locally for ease in building the app and the margins of victory have not been updatated; therefore, its should not be used for research purposes